-SEMESTER SUBJECT L T P C

-III KINEMATICS OF MACHINERY

-(Common to MECH & MECHAT) 3 1 0 4
+SEMESTER SUBJECT L Т P С III KINEMATICS OF MACHINES (Common to MECH & MECHAT) 3 1 0 4

-- 1. To inculcate fundamental basic mechanisms of kinematics. - 2.
-To provide input to analyze simple mechanisms using graphical and vectorial approach. - 3.
-To study about Cams and to draw their profiles. - 4.
-To learn about Gear terminology and types of gears - 5.
-To study about friction occurring in Clutches and Brakes
+Aim The aim of the subject is to provide a fundamental knowledge in kinematics of machines Scope 1.
+To learn the basic mechanisms of kinematics. - 2.
+To learn to calculate the velocity and acceleration of links using graphical and vectorial approach.
+3. To study about Cams and to draw their profiles.
+4. To learn about Gear terminology and types of gear trains 5.
+To study about effect of friction in Transmission devices Outcome The students would understand the basic link mechanisms and would draw cam profiles